General Information

 Lilly and Breezy with their mother Gypsy (center) - October 2008

 Each litter at Redfeathers is carefully planned.
 Not every dog is bred, and not every dog should be bred.
 I only plan a litter when I am ready for another dog, usually every couple of years.
 Health is of the utmost importance to me and all dogs used for breeding have cleared all the health tests recommended by the Irish Setter Club of America.
+Their health clearances can be found on the Orthopedic Foundation for Animals (OFA) website.
 My goal is to produce quality, happy, healthy dogs with sweet temperaments that are intelligent and eager to please their people.

 Redfeathers is proud and privileged to have wonderful show dogs and loving family pets in homes across the United States from California to New York, as well as Alaska, Hawaii, Canada and Japan.
-Redfeathers Irish Setters have earned over 80 AKC titles in Obedience, Rally, Agility and breed Championships.
+Redfeathers bred Irish Setters have earned over 340 AKC titles in Agility, Obedience and Rally, as well as Breed and Agility Championships.

-Limited Registration - All pet quality puppies are sold with a neutering agreement and an American Kennel Club Limited Registration certificate.
+Limited Registration - All puppies placed in pet homes are sold with an American Kennel Club Limited Registration certificate.
 The American Kennel Club approved the Limited Registration certificate effective January 1, 1990.
 The offspring of a dog registered with a Limited Registration certificate are not eligible for AKC registration.
 A dog registered with an AKC Limited Registration certificate is not eligible to be entered in breed competition.
-They are eligible, however, to be entered in any other event, such as Obedience and Rally Trials, Agility Trials, Tracking Tests and Junior Showmanship.
+They are eligible, however, to be entered in any other event, such as Agility Trials, Obedience and Rally Trials, Tracking Tests, Hunt Tests and Junior Showmanship.
+In addition, all puppies placed in pet homes must also be neutered at an appropriate age, usually between 18 months and 2 years of age.

 Guarantee - Show quality puppies are guaranteed to pass OFA hip evaluation at two years of age, provided they have not yet been used for breeding.